 Your bike has served you well all summer, making you more fit, saving you money and giving you an ocean of positive emotions.
-Now it’s time to show your gratitude and prepare your cycling buddy for a decent winter sleep - you need to come up with a solution for storing your bike indoors.
+Now it’s time to show your gratitude and prepare your cycling buddy for a decent winter sleep - you need to find a DIY back rack that will suit your bicycle.

 If you are a city dweller, storing your bike indoors long-term might seem problematic.
 Probably you live in an apartment, and you don’t want the bike to be in the way and gather dust all winter.
 Maybe you are renting and need a bike storage solution that won’t smear the walls or require drilling holes.
 Leaving your bike in the hallway is not an option unless you are 100% sure it cannot be stolen.

-Keep cool - no matter how small or big your living space is, we promise there's an indoor bike rack or storage system out there for you!
+Keep cool - no matter how small or big your living space is, we promise there's a DIY bike rack or bike storage solution for your bike!
 You'll see that many solutions are not only practical but also trendy and good-looking.
 We did our best to include indoor bike racks for every budget - from the simplest holders to fine artisan products.

 For example, the Leonardo bike hook is a real space-saver and has been a bestseller for years.
 If there are several bikes in your home, buy as many Leonardos as needed - each costs as little as €13.